Welcome to Cossins Music School!

 Start your child’s musical journey now and tap into their natural inborn musicality!

-Giving your child the best introduction to music learning is the greatest gift of all.
 Every child should have access to music learning and this is made possible through singing.
 Our Early Years classes & Pre-instrumental classes recognise that only using the voice is the best and fastest way for children to listen, internalise and produce sound.
 All our classes encourage your child’s natural thirst for imagination and creativity.

 Why choose the Kodaly Approach?